Curse of the Starving Class: Act II

 Act two opens on Wesley and Emma in the kitchen, where Wesley is building a new front door for the house.
 Emma and Wesley discuss whether their mother will come back, or whether she will run off to Mexico with Taylor.
 Wesley and Emma then argue over who is going to go add water to the artichokes that are boiling on the stove.
-Wesley does not want to do it because he is making the door and Emma doesn't want to do it because she is remaking her posters.
-Wesley says that Emma doesn't want to do it just because she is “on the rag”, so she throws down her markers and gets up to add the water.
+Wesley does not want to do it because he is making the door and Emma does not want to do it because she is remaking her posters.
+Wesley says that Emma does not want to do it just because she is "on the rag", so she throws down her markers and gets up to add the water.

 Wesley then explains to Emma that it is not typical homebuyers who are going to purchase the house, but that it is land developers.
 He compares it to a zombie invasion and takeover, where the zombies build their own city.
 He then suggests that they move away to some place safe, like Alaska.

 Weston enters, even drunker than he was before.
 Emma is frightened by him, but Wesley tells her to stay calm.
 Weston asks where Ella is, and then goes into a rage when Wesley and Emma tell him where she went.
 Weston then tells them that he has already found someone who will buy the land and pay in cash.
 Emma, angry, leaves.
 Weston begins to tell Wesley about how he began to see the ‘poison’ in his own father, and how Wesley can see it in him.
 Weston tries to explain the poison to Wesley by comparing it to the way to you poison a coyote by putting strychnine in the belly of a dead lamb.